wilsonmar/WebSockets/README.md

 WebSockets is not the persistent publish-subscribe design pattern since it's temporary to a particular session.

 The RTMP (Real Time Message Protocol) was used within Adobe Flash since 2003, but it's proprietary.

 ### <a name="JavaFirst"> Java Origins</a>
 Because the JSR-356 deliver a Java API in Java EE 7, the first implementations of WebSockets were in the Java language.

+<a href="http://lightstreamer.com/"> LightStreamer</a>
+is a commercial product (with a Java open-source free version) that provides so many more sophisticated features that make other implementations seem like "toys".

+There is a commercial product (with an open-source free version) that provides so many more sophisticated features that make other implementations seem like "toys".

+It is programmed in Java.

 * http://github.com/cbeams/bitcoin-rt
  is described by the author Chris Beams in a video at https://www.youtube.com/watch?v=z-CYO1ABCp4&t=8m44s